Seán McLoughlin (hurler)

-Seán McLoughlin (born 1935) is an Irish retired hurler who played as a left corner-forward for the Tipperary senior team.
+Seán McLoughlin (1935 – 1 September 2025) was an Irish hurler who played as a left corner-forward for the Tipperary senior team.

+Background

 Born in Rahealty, County Tipperary, McLoughlin first played competitive hurling during his schooling at Thurles CBS.
 He arrived on the inter-county scene at the age of sixteen when he first linked up with the Tipperary minor team.
 He joined the senior panel during the 1958 championship.
-McLoughlin went on to play a key role for during a hugely successful era for the team, and won four All-Ireland medals, seven Munster medals and two National Hurling League medals.
+McLoughlin went on to play a key role during a hugely successful era for the team, and won four All-Ireland medals, seven Munster medals and two National Hurling League medals.
 He was an All-Ireland runner-up on three occasions.

 As a member of the Munster inter-provincial team on a number of occasions, McLoughlin won one Railway Cup medal.
-At club level he is a ten-time championship medallist with Thurles Sarsfields.
+At club level he was a ten-time championship medallist with Thurles Sarsfields.

 Throughout his career McLoughlin made 26 championship appearances.
 His retirement came following the conclusion of the 1969 championship.

+McLoughlin died on 1 September 2025, at the age of 89.